anshumanrathoree/anshuman-portfolio/README.md

 ---

-**Built with ❤️ by Farhan Khan**
+**Built with ❤️ by Anshuman Rathore**

-© 2025 Farhan Khan • Built with Next.js & Tailwind CSS
+© 2025 Anshuman Rathore • Built with Next.js & Tailwind CSS